connorflyn/connorflyn/README.md

 ### Hello, I am Connor Flynn👋

  - ⚡ I am a data engineer at Ryan-Miranda Partners in Pasadena, California and live in Boston, Massachusetts
- - 🌱 I am an Certified AWS Cloud Practioner & have a Bachlors degree in Mathematics
+ - 🌱 I am an Certified AWS Cloud Practioner & have a Bachlors degree in Mathematics and Economics
  - 📫 Reach me at connor@ryan-miranda.com or flynnstone29@gmail.com
  - 🔭 [LinkedIn Profile](https://www.linkedin.com/in/connor-flynn-940707181/)